The County of Northern Lights provides three levels of fire protection services

 - fire sheds holding basic transportable fire fighting equipment.

-The County of Northern Lights participates in the Peace Region Mutual Aid Agreement along with Northern Sunrise County, MDs of Smoky River and Peace, the Towns of Peace River, Falher, Grimshaw, McLennan, Manning and the Villages of Donnelly, Nampa and Berwyn.
+The County of Northern Lights participates in the Peace Region Mutual Aid Agreement along with Northern Sunrise County, MDs of Smoky River and Peace, the Towns of Peace River, Grimshaw, and the Village of Berwyn.
 This agreement provides for reciprocal support from all participants in the event that one party does not have adequate resources to deal with an emergency.

 The Town of High Level, Town of Manning and County of Northern Lights also have a mutual aid agreement for the area north of the Town of Manning to Keg River.